Kostensuchus: Paleoecology

 The postcranial skeleton may also provide clues to the animal's ecology.
 The forelimbs broadly resemble those of baurusuchids and feature an extended deltopectoral crest that could be related to the animal assuming an erect parasagittal posture, though it is also possible that the crests served as an attachment site for powerful limb muscles that could have been employed either in prey capture or carcass dismemberment.
 At the same time, the distal humerus is distinct from those of baurusuchids and even shares a feature with Sebecus.
 The anatomy of this region may suggest that Kostensuchus had a wider range of motion and more flexible limbs than baurusuchids.
 While less is known about the anatomy of the hindlimbs, the anatomy of the ilium suggests that the hindlimbs may have assumed a more sprawling posture compared to the erect parasagittal posture seen in baurusuchids.
 These differences match the idea that peirosaurids could have been more semiaquatic and are closely related to semiaquatic groups like mahajangasuchids and itasuchids, while baurusuchids are most frequently interpreted as terrestrial animals.

 Regardless of the specifics, Kostensuchus would have been among the top predators of the Chorrillo Formation, which has been interpreted as preserving a temperate to warm, seasonally humid floodplain environment.
 The formation also preserves the fossil remains of the megaraptoran theropod dinosaur Maip, which would have been the top predator of the region.
-Kostensuchus likely used its large head, serrated teeth, and perhaps its powerful forelimbs to subdue and kill sizable prey, including mid-sized tetrapods like ornithischian dinosaurs, which in the Chorirllo Formation are represented by hadrosaurids and the elasmarian Isasicursor.
-Other animals of the formation include the titanosaur sauropod Nullotitan, unenlagiine theropods, some enantiornitheans, an indeterminate parankylosaur, and various early mammals including monotremes, gondwanatherians, meridiolestidans and therians.
+Kostensuchus likely used its large head, serrated teeth, and perhaps its powerful forelimbs to subdue and kill sizable prey, including mid-sized tetrapods like ornithischian dinosaurs, which in the Chorrillo Formation are represented by hadrosaurids and the elasmarian Isasicursor.
+Other animals of the formation include the titanosaur sauropod Nullotitan, the unenlagiid theropod Kank, some enantiornitheans, an indeterminate parankylosaur, and various early mammals including monotremes, gondwanatherians, meridiolestidans and therians.

 The flora of the Chorrillo Formation is known primarily from pollen samples.
 Extinct conifers in the family Cheirolepidiaceae are known from the formation, which are primarily known from arid conditions and other areas supporting drought-resistant plant life.
 However, this is not necessarily the case for the Chorrillo Formation, as some members of the group are known from cool and humid localities.
 The paleoflora of the site implies a strongly seasonal ecosystem with relatively nutrient-poor soils.
 Some angiosperms are known from the formation but are uncommon.
 In other areas, wetland environments are represented, with a number of gastropods, both terrestrial and freshwater.